Finding the right Massage Therapist can be hard.

 The model that business falls under may impact the value of your session.
 Some examples:

-Larger franchises may be able to offer a predictable and consistent experience - for someone who isn't looking for highly specific or personalized treatments, this can be very valuable.
+Larger franchises may be able to offer a predictable and branded experience.
+For someone who isn't looking for highly specific or personalized treatments, this can be very valuable.
+For example, many big chain spas train all their staff to give the same "signature" massage - no matter the staff member or location you visit, you can come to expect a certain quality and experience.
 But on the flip side, these business often have much more frequent staff turn-over, so there is less opportunity to benefit from the value of consistent care from the same massage therapist.

 Chiropractic offices can often bill your insurance - which may be very valuable if your health insurance plan covers massage therapy.
-But conversely, many offices also require you receive regular chiropractic adjustments as well as massage.
-Which, if you already do, bonus.
-If not, the financial value gained may be quickly eliminated.
+But conversely, many offices also require you receive regular chiropractic adjustments in addition to the massage sessions.
+Which, if you already do, awesome.
+But if not, the financial value gained may be quickly eliminated.

-An individual practitioner can often provide a highly personal service, but then may lack the wide variety of scheduling options a larger practice with more staff can provide.
+An individual practitioner can often provide a highly personal service, but then may lack the wide variety of scheduling options of a larger practice with more staff.
 If it works and you like the idea of supporting a small business - you'll likely feel the value is high.
 But if not, could be a less attractive option.

 Getting a massage at your gym may provide the value of convenience and saved time, but may be a loud or distracting environment to receive the service.